stevemckinney/iamsteve/data/blog/the-best-ink-trap-typefaces-for-websites.md

 ---
-title: "The best ink trap fonts for websites"
+title: "The best ink trap typefaces for websites"
 tags: ["design", "typopgrahy"]
 images: ["/static/images/blog/ink-trap-post-image.png"]
 summary: "A practice to improve web font compatibility in the past was to define your font weights and styles as a new font each time.
 However, it’s for little gain and increases complexity.
 It’s easy to end up with unsightly double italics or fuzzy bold weights."
 date: "2021-07-28T10:28:00+00:00"
-status: publish
+status: "open"
 ---

 If I think back to the first time I saw a typeface with ink traps, it was [Retina](https://frerejones.com/families/retina) by Frere-Jones.
 I wasn’t immediately fond of the style at first, but trends have a habit of growing on you.